• Guidance on how to view online applications (Pdf)

-- View Development Management Committee meetings schedule & Agendas
+• View Development Management Committee meetings & Agendas

 Advice on submitting comments

-- If you would like to support or object to a current planning application within the consultation period please do so using the comments form on our Public Access pages.
+• The quickest and easiest way to comment is to use the online comments form.
 Alternatively you can write to Planning Services, Lewis House, Manvers Street, Bath BA1 1JG quoting the application reference number and address.
-Please include your name and full address when commenting as anonymous comments will not be taken into consideration
+Include your name and full address when commenting as anonymous comments will not be taken into consideration

-- Please ensure that any comments made are submitted within the 21 day consultation period (as representations received after the determination of any application cannot be considered).
-Any comment relating to an application should be based on its planning merits and must not contain language that is offensive, abusive or malicious.
-A few examples of valid objections would be loss of light or overshadowing, traffic generation, highway safety or road access, noise or smells resulting from use, layout and density of the building.
-A few examples of issues that are not planning matters would be loss of view, loss of property value, loss of trade to competitor, breach of covenant, moral objection.
+• Comments should be based on the planning merits of an application such as loss of light or overshadowing, traffic generation, highway safety or road access, noise or smells resulting from use, layout and density of the building.
+Examples of issues that are not planning matters would be loss of view, loss of property value, loss of trade to competitor, breach of covenant, moral objection etc

-- You cannot comment on decided applications or applications for Discharge of Condition/Legal Obligation or Non-Material Amendment (reference numbers ending COND, LEGOB and NMA).
+• You cannot comment on applications for Discharge of Condition/Legal Obligation or Non-Material Amendment (reference numbers ending COND, LEGOB, D6A, D6BA and NMA)

-• We endevour to upload comments within 5 working days of receipt and due to the volume of correspondence received on applications it is not possible to acknowledge or respond to these comments.
+• We endevour to upload comments within 5 working days of receipt and due to the volume of comments it is not possible to acknowledge or respond to comments

 Disclaimer and Terms and Conditions of use of online information